avivS12/ruleEngine/README.md

     @ data for establishing connection to rabbitmq queue for alert sending, through which the Alert microService will alert events matching
     the defined rules.
     @ data for establishing connection to rabbitmq queue for receiving events.
-    @ data for for establishing connection to MongoDb database.
+    @ data for for updating MongoDb database.

     in case of a failure while establishing all the necessary connections Ctor will throw an IOException.